silverwind/uppie/README.md

 \* Needs `dom.input.dirpicker` set to `true` in `about:config`.

+## Caveats

+- Empty directories are excluded from the results by all browsers as dictated by the spec.
+- Firefox currently does excludes files and directories starting with a `.`, see [bug 1266531](https://bugzilla.mozilla.org/show_bug.cgi?id=1266531).

 ## API
 ### uppie(node, callback)
 - `node` *Node*: A DOM node.
 If a `<input type="file">` is given, uppie will monitor it for `change` events.
 Any other element type will be enabled as a dropzone and watched for `drop` events.
 If you want to use both on the same element, use a hidden `<input>` and forward the click event.